 Where do graduates of the Oregon State MBA program go?

 Successful graduates have earned notable job placements and/or promotions in their current companies at places like Amazon, Deloitte, Edward Jones, Hewlett-Packard, Georgia Pacific, Hitachi Consulting, Nike, and PricewaterhouseCoopers LLP, among others.

 Though our program provides the foundation students need to succeed and a community willing to support them along the way, we focus our work around one simple promise.
 We work hard, too.

 We work to create curriculum that matters to your career and to your employer.
-We work to provide high-quality courses, led by faculty members who know where industry trends are headed, to enable you to learn from experts and peers.
-We work to make the program flexible so you can balance life, work, and self-improvement.
-We work to connect our students to other hard-working Oregon State alumni who, together, are creating change in their industries.
+We work to provide high-quality courses led by faculty members who know where industry trends are headed, to enable you to learn from experts and peers.
+We work to make the program flexible so you can balance life, work and self-improvement.
+We work to connect our students to other hard-working Oregon State alumni who are creating change in their industries.

-We are a business school community that comes to work every day committed to empowering our students, like you, to turn their efforts into exciting results.
+We are a business school community that comes to work every day committed to empowering students like you to turn their efforts into exciting results.

 What's the difference between an MBA and a graduate certificate?

-You have a few degrees that are “Coming Soon.”
+You have a graduate certificate that's “Coming Soon.”
 What does “Coming Soon” mean?

-We know that our employers and our prospective students are interested in MBAs focused on innovation management and supply chain management and coursework in financial planning, so we are working to make these options available in Portland.
-Email us to let us know your interest, and we’ll contact you as soon as these options are ready to go.
+We know that our employers and our prospective students are interested in coursework in financial planning, so we are working to make these options available in Portland.
+Email us to let us know your interest, and we’ll contact you as soon as this option is ready to go.